moby/moby/docs/sources/docker-hub/official_repos.md

 page_description: Guidelines for Official Repositories on Docker Hub
 page_keywords: Docker, docker, registry, accounts, plans, Dockerfile, Docker Hub, docs, official, image, documentation

+# Guidelines for Creating and Documenting Official Repositories

 ## Introduction

 You’ve been given the job of creating an image for an Official Repository hosted on